 Parents can choose to appeal against the decision of the school trust not to offer their child a place at the school.
 Royal Borough of Windsor and Maidenhead Council administer any admissions appeals on behalf of the school trust.
 To appeal against the decision not to offer their child a place, parents must complete the appeal forms that are available on the Royal Borough of Windsor and Maidenhead Council website www.rbwm.gov.uk or from the Royal Borough of Windsor and Maidenhead Council Admissions Team (01628 683870).
-To be considered in the first round of appeals, the notice of appeal must be received by the Council by their specified date (TBC at the time of writing).
+To be considered in the first round of appeals, the notice of appeal must be received by the Council by their specified date.

 The appeal will be heard by an independent appeals panel constituted and operated in accordance with the School Admissions Appeals Code.
 Parents will receive written notification of the date and time of their appeal hearing, which they can attend to explain their case.
 If they wish, parents may be accompanied by an adviser or friend.
 Following the appeal, the Clerk to the appeals panel will write to parents with the decision.